The best portable batteries and chargers you can buy right now (Winter 2018)

 - View All 7 Articles In This Series

 Hey, are you listening to music right this second?
 Maybe a podcast?
 I bet you are.
 If you're looking to upgrade whatever it is you're listening on, you have a ton of options.
 Android Police tests all kinds of headphones and speakers, but those reviews are a whole lot of words to read.
-So here, as part of our Most Wanted series, is a digestible list of the audio gear we're really feeling this fall.
+So here, as part of our Most Wanted series, is a digestible list of the audio gear we're really feeling in early 2020.

 True wireless earbuds

 More and more true wireless earbuds are coming to market, ranging in price from explicit luxury to surprisingly cheap.
 There are good options no matter your budget, and they all feel satisfyingly futuristic to use.
 Until recently, a lot of manufacturers refused to stop using outdated microUSB connectors to charge their true wireless earbuds' cases, but thankfully, that's changing.

 Sony made a splash in the wireless audio space with last year's WH-1000XM3, a pair of premium active noise-canceling headphones that ended the Bose QuietComfort II's long reign as ANC champ.
 They've followed that hit with the WF-1000XM3, an equally badly-named pair of true wireless earbuds.
 In his time with the buds, Ryan found that they sound incredible.
 Like their over-ear big brother, they pack active noise canceling — it's not as robust as what you get out of the WH-1000XM3, but with a much smaller form factor, that's to be expected.
 The buds will last about five hours on a charge with noise canceling on, and the case can top them up three times and charges over USB-C.